-Policy Goal 1.2 Commercial sexual exploitation of children (CSEC) laws specifically criminalize purchasing or soliciting commercial sex with any minor under 18.
+Policy Goal 1.2

+Commercial sexual exploitation of children (CSEC) laws2 specifically criminalize purchasing or soliciting commercial sex with any minor under 18.

-New York law criminalizes purchasing sex with a minor under several CSEC laws that vary in degree based on the age of the child and the nature of the offense; however, these laws do not protect all minors under 18 years of age.
+New York law criminalizes purchasing sex with a minor under several CSEC laws that vary in degree based on the age of the child and the nature of the offense; however, these laws either do not protect all minors under 18 years of age or are limited to offenses committed in a school zone.

 Pursuant to N.Y.
 Penal Law § 230.06 (Patronizing a person for prostitution in the first degree),